25-MDDN242/25-data-mapping-hayley-c/README.md

 ### Process

 #### Photo Selection
-For this project, I wanted to focus on the creating the pixel.

-After exploring the code base and the blob scan code example, I changed the photos to ones that had a singular flower as the focus to be able to use the blob scan code.

 | Name | Orginal Image | Attribution | URL |
 | ---- | --------------- | ----------- | --- |